Alcan Systems

 ALCAN Systems GmbH is a telecommunications company based in Darmstadt, Germany.
-The company is currently developing low-cost smart antenna systems for fixed, mobile, cellular and satellite-communication.
-These antennae are flat, thin and able to steer their beams electronically without any moving parts at an extremely affordable price.
+The company is develops antenna systems for fixed, mobile, cellular and satellite-communication.

 ALCAN’s technology is based on liquid crystal (LC) based phased-arrays that are capable of operating in the millimeter and microwave bands of the RF spectrum.

 History

 ALCAN (Adaptive Liquid Crystal Antenna) Systems’ technology is based on original research initiated at the Institute for Microwave Engineering and Photonics (IMP) at Technische Universität Darmstadt.
-Professor Rolf Jakoby, director of the IMP and later co-founder of ALCAN Systems, started his research on liquid crystal in radio-frequency applications in 1999.
+Professor Rolf Jakoby, director of the IMP and later co-founder of ALCAN Systems, started his research on liquid crystals in radio-frequency applications in 1999.
 He is considered the father of LC RF applications.

-Onur H. Karabey joined Jakoby’s research team as a research assistant and started to work on his PhD thesis in 2009.
+Onur H. Karabey joined Jakoby’s research team as a research assistant and started working on his PhD thesis in 2009.
 Dr. Karabey completed his research in 2012 and published his results under the title “Electronic Beam Steering and Polarization Agile Planar Antennas in Liquid Crystal Technology” in 2014.

 In 2014, ALCAN began as a research project at TU Darmstadt and seed funding of €650,000 for the project was provided by EXIST of the Federal Ministry for Economic Affairs and Energy.

-In 2016, the project team spun out from the university and became an independent company.
+In 2016, the project team spun out of the university and became an independent company.
 ALCAN Systems was founded by Onur H. Karabey, A. Burak Olcen, Esat M. Sibay, and Rolf Jakoby.

 At the end of 2016, ALCAN raised €7.5 million in a Series A funding round.
 The investment was made by a consortium consisting of Merck, SES, and SPC.

+In 2023, ALCAN Systems GmbH was liquidated.